 State Law – In South Carolina, under state law, it isn’t illegal to be just “intoxicated” in public.
 The law, Section 16-17-530, prohibits “gross intoxication” in public.
 Violation of this law is a misdemeanor that carries a fine of up to 100 dollars or up to 30 days in jail.
 This charge can’t be expunged from your record.
 Generally speaking the difference between mere intoxication and gross intoxication is that with “gross” intoxication, the person clearly demonstrates through their behaviors and their actions that they are under the influence.
 State law also prohibits a person from attending “any meeting, society, assembly or congregation convened for the purpose of religious worship . . . while in a state of intoxication.”
 For a violation of this law, a person may be fined between $20 to $100 and/or jailed no less than 30 days but no greater than one year.

 Local Ordinances – Local city and county ordinances can make public intoxication illegal.
 For example, in the City of Charleston, Section 21-163 states, “No person shall be intoxicated in a public place, whether such intoxication results from alcohol, drugs or other intoxicants.”

 Charleston Lawyers for Open Container, Public Intoxication & Disorderly Conduct Charges

-Though the charges of open container, public intoxication, disorderly conduct are misdemeanors, they’re still crimes that will show up on your criminal record when you apply for a job, rent an apartment, or for any reason that someone conducts a criminal background check on you.
+Though the charges of an open container, public intoxication, disorderly conduct are misdemeanors, they’re still crimes that will show up on your criminal record when you apply for a job, rent an apartment, or for any reason that someone conducts a criminal background check on you.
 Oftentimes, with the help of a lawyer, these charges can be reduced or even dismissed.
-Before you “go it alone,” contact the lawyers of Futeral & Nelson for a FREE consultation to see if we can help you with these charges.
+Before you “go it alone,” contact the criminal lawyers of Futeral & Nelson for a FREE consultation to see if we can help you with these charges.